Hendrick Zuck

 Hendrick Zuck (born 21 July 1990) is a German professional footballer who plays as a left winger for 1.
-FC Kaiserslautern.
+FC Kaiserslautern II.

-Club career
+Career

 Early career

 Zuck began his career at SC Großrosseln in 1992, where he was managed by his father.
 In 2004, he moved to Borussia Neunkirchen in the Oberliga Südwest, where he played for the youth team, before being promoted to the senior team.
 Zuck made his debut on 5 August 2008, coming on as a substitute in a 2–0 home loss against FC 08 Homburg.
 He scored his first goal on 8 April 2009 in a 4–1 away win against TuS Mechtersheim.

 1. FC Kaiserslautern

 On 23 May 2010, Zuck joined 1.
 FC Kaiserslautern on a free transfer.
 He was placed in the club's reserve team.
 During the beginning of the 2012–13 season, Zuck was promoted to the club's senior team, where he signed his first professional contract, a two-year deal until June 2014.
 He made his debut on 6 August 2012 in a 3–3 home draw against 1.
 FC Union Berlin, where he scored the club's third goal, giving Kaiserslautern a 3–2 lead, before Marc Pfertzel equalised in injury time for Union Berlin.